therealhalonen/PhishSticks/notes/halonen/notes.md

 Also changed the function to "Start-Helper" instead of Key logger.

-Also while studying the obsfuscations, i bumped in to this:
+Also while studying the obfuscations, i bumped in to this:
 https://github.com/JoelGMSec/Invoke-Stealth
 And the guide/help:
 https://darkbyte.net/ofuscando-scripts-de-powershell-con-invoke-stealth/